Set up a device template

 |Display Name||Field Name||Value 1||Display Name||Value 2||Display Name|

-After you select Done, the Fan Mode state measurement appears in the list of measurements.
-The operator can see the visualization of the state data that the device is sending.
+After you select Save, the Fan Mode state measurement appears in the list of measurements.
+In a short while, you see the visualization of the state data from the simulated device.

-If the device sends too many data points in a small duration, the state measurement appears with a different visual, as shown in the following screenshot.
-If you click on the chart, all the data points within that time period are displayed in a chronological order.
+If the device sends too many data points in a small duration, the state measurement appears with a different visual.
+Select the chart to view all the data points within that time period in chronological order.
 You can also narrow down the time range to see the measurement plotted on the chart.

 Settings can be in one of three states.
 The device reports these states.